ronaldxs/Perl6-US-ASCII/README.md

 Backward compatibility break with CR, LF, SP.
 ---------------------------------------------

 In 0.1.X releases CR, LF and SP were provided by the US-ASCII grammar.
-They are now treated as ABNF Core only tokens as they can easily enough be coded in Perl 6 using equivalents noted in the table above.
+They are now treated as ABNF Core only tokens, as they can be easily enough coded in Perl 6 using equivalents noted in the table above.

 ABNF Core
 =========